GuacamoleEnjoyer/UNBALATROABLE/README.md

   - THE STUFF HAVER achievement for egg (ermy) C
   - Beat's Walkman for gift card (ermy) C A
   - WAR DEN for matador (HeroOfYore) C
+- treble's arm for half joker
+- WE ARE THE QUAVERLINGS.
+FEED US. for turtle bean
+- Plastic hammer cover for Glass joker

 Planned Reskin Legend: M means some audio implementation
                         A means it will be animated,
-                        C means it's been completed
-                        R means it's got some other special modification (e.g. text or title)
+                        C or a tab (hollow circle) means it's been completed R means it's got some other special modification (e.g. text or title)